Automattic/jetpack/readme.txt

 General: Removed the outdated "Site Verification Services" card in Tools.
 General: Removed jetpack_enable_site_verification filter.
 We recommend filtering access to verification tools using jetpack_get_available_modules instead.
 General: Simplified the logic of Jetpack's signed HTTP requests code.
+Lazy Images: Updated lazy images to use a default base64 encoded transparent to reduce a network request.
 WordAds: Added ability to include custom ads.txt entries in the ads module.

 **Improved compatibility**